GAIR-NLP/ReAlign/README.md

 ## Acknowledgements
-We thank the GAIR members who reviewed our paper and gave valuable feedback.
+We thank Zengzhi Wang for reviewing our paper and gave valuable feedback.
 We appreciate the authors in [OpenChat](https://github.com/imoneoi/openchat) for providing the training codebase and the helpfulness.